An overuse injury such as Osgood-Schlatter disease can affect any child as they grow, causing knee pain and a bump below the knee in children.

 If your child's knee pain interferes with their ability to perform daily activities, the specialists at Shriners Children's are here to help.
-Schedule an appointment with us if their knee is swollen and red, or if the knee pain is associated with fever, locking or instability of the knee joint.
+Schedule an appointment with one of our pediatric orthopedic surgeons if their knee is swollen and red, or if the knee pain is associated with fever, locking or instability of the knee joint.

 Shriners Children's doctors know what a child's growth plates are supposed to look like and will evaluate their entire body to determine the cause of their pain.